We have been staying at the top of Spain close the Andorra border.

 We drove about fifty minutes to one hour to the border, and before we knew it we were surrounded by other vehicles all waiting for the customs and police at the border crossing.
 Oh no. I had not planned that and thought crossing to this country was like any other in the Schengen Zone, except it isn’t Schengen!

 It was about now that I had a mild panic attack.
 I had no way to turn out of the line-up, and I had nothing with me to get through.
 So we prayed, and as we drove through the customs officer got chatting to a fellow officer and waved us through!

 A sigh of relief – we were in, but I had to get out later in the day!
 I then remembered I had taken out a paper copy and it was in one of the bags in the back of the car, so when we arrived at Naturlandia we dug around in the bags and finally found that.

 Naturlandia is set out of the town and up in the hills, so it is a bit of a drive, and you would find it a very long walk.

 After we arranged our tickets, we headed to the cafe for an early lunch.
-I had a much needed coffee, and we both bought a reasonably priced bread roll with fillings, and sat in the sun on the balcony of the restaurant area and enjoyed it before getting into the rides.
+I had a much-needed coffee, and we both bought a reasonably priced bread roll with fillings and sat in the sun on the balcony of the restaurant area and enjoyed it before getting onto the rides.